jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/IBM-Cost-of-a-Data-Breach-Report-2024.md

 from a breach.
 Only 1% described their level of disruption as low.
 See Figure 21.

-**Figure 21.** *A bar chart showing the level of business disruption experienced because of the data breach, with only 1 response permitted.
-The chart shows the percentage for low, moderate, significant, and very significant.*

-*   **70%** Share of organizations that experienced a significant or very significant disruption to business as a result of a breach.
+![Image of Figure 21.
+Only 1 response permitted What level of business disruption did you experience because of the data breach?
+70% Share of organizations that experienced a significant or very significant disruption to business as a result of a breach.]

 ### Average cost of a breach increased with disruption
 Average breach costs were higher when business disruption was